andela-osule/laravel-ban/README.md

 ### Prepare bannable model database table

 Bannable model must have `nullable timestamp` column named `banned_at`.
 This value used as flag and simplify checks if user was banned.
-If you are trying to make default Laravel User model to be bannable you can use example below.
+If you are trying to make default Laravel User model bannable you can use the example below.

 #### Create a new migration file